The Founder’s Journey:

 There was no next assignment to prepare for.
 No orders waiting at home.

-Just the open road— and the quiet reckoning I’d been avoiding.
+Just the open road and the quiet reckoning I’d been avoiding.

-One evening, I found myself sitting by Lake Wanaka, staring at the still water and the mountains beyond it.
-And for the first time in years, I wasn’t thinking about the next mission.
+One evening, I found myself sitting by Lake Wanaka, staring at the still water and the mountains beyond it, thinking about my life.
+My future.
+My worth.

+I had given my life to the Navy, and they discarded it like I meant nothing.
 Every new DD-214 felt like a breakup letter from an institution I still loved.

-That day was the crossroads.
+That day in Wanaka was the crossroads.

 Behind me: a dead dream.